-Poste Italiane liaises with the Group companies in order to ensure that these latter operate in compliance with the current tax legislation and in line with the Group risk management and control system.
+Poste Italiane coordinates with Group companies to ensure that operate in compliance with current tax legislation and in line with the Group risk management and control system.

-Poste Italiane's tax revenue for the year 2020 was 2 billion euros.
+Poste Italiane's tax revenue for the year 2022 was 2.1 billion euros.
 Poste Italiane operates in Italy and pays taxes in Italy.